How to Update Your Wardrobe for Spring / Summer 2020

 - Colours that reflect the first flowers of spring such as the yellows of daffodils and yellow and purple crocuses.

 - Coral and Turquoise

 - The nautical look - every year, many fashion retailers include a nautical navy, white and red striped look as one of their early Spring ranges.

 - Colours are often softer, like a rose garden or bold and bright like a tropical garden.

-The Trend colour for Spring / Summer 2014
+The Trend colours for Spring / Summer 2019

-Pantone's key colour for Spring / Summer 2014 is - Orchid Pink - a mid-tone pink with just a hint of purple in it.
+Pantone's key colour for Spring / Summer 2019 is - "Living Coral" - a mid-tone orange based coral - perfect for Spring/Summer 2019.

 You can easily incorporate this colour in your wardrobe in the form of a scarf, new lipstick or nail varnish.
 If your budget allows, you could buy a top , dress or handbag in this colour.

 Cool colours - Sweet Lilac, Pink Peacock, Jester Red, Princess Blue.

 Warm Colours - Fiesta, Turmeric, Aspen Gold, Mango Mojito, Pepper Stem, Terranium Moss.